itstechupnorth/opentalkware-apachemavenin10slides/README.md

 # Apache Maven in 10 Slides

-An introduction Apache Maven in the form of a HTML slideshow.
+An introduction to Apache Maven in the form of a HTML slideshow.

 ## Generating PDFs